pippim/pippim.github.io/_posts/2018/2018-11-04-How-to-use-a-key-press-to-wake-a-suspended-laptop-when-using-a-KVM-switch_.md

 # Original Answer Below

-This question has three answers that may work for you: [Wake up from suspend using wireless USB keyboard or mouse (for any Linux Distro)](Wake up from suspend using wireless USB keyboard or mouse (for any Linux Distro))
+This question has three answers that may work for you: [Wake up from suspend using USB device](Wake up from suspend using USB device)

 ----------